jr-leary7/scLANE/README.md

 <img src="man/figures/README-plot-models-gee-1.png" width="100%" />

-When plotting the models generated using the GLMM backend, we split by lineage & color the points by subject ID instead of by lineage.
+When plotting the models generated using the GLMM mode, we split by lineage & color the points by subject ID instead of by lineage.
 The gene in question highlights the utility of the scLANE model, since the gene dynamics differ significantly by subject.